KennethCNg/Lifting_Log/README.md

 Macro4Me is a single page web application which allows users to log their foods along with their macronutrients to better track their daily macronutrients.

+## Technologies

+Macro4Me is built using React.js/Redux on the front-end and Ruby on Rails and PostgreSQL on the backend.
+NPM was the packet manager of choice, along with dependencies such as Babel, Webpack, and Bootstrap.

 ## Features

 ### User Authentication